 If it’s easy for people to navigate, Google will probably like it.
 Make sure the links to your sub-pages are logically named, and minimize add-ons like auto-playing videos or pop-ups asking for email addresses.
-This is called UX-design where your determine the structure of your site and make sure the users don’t have to click multiple times to get to the content they are looking for.
+This is called UX design where you determine the structure of your site and make sure the users don’t have to click multiple times to get to the content they are looking for.

 Like most people, Google doesn’t like spelling mistakes or broken links.
 They can count more than you might expect.

 Optimized for mobile

 In most cases, more than 60% of searches are conducted on mobile.
 So, sites that are more mobile-friendly are rewarded over those which are not.
 This also means that the site speed should be fast on mobile.

 Test your site on Pagespeed.
 This will show you exactly where the issues are.

 Similarly, if you try to load up your site with keywords or links on hidden pages that are intended to be seen by crawlers but not customers, that counts as deception and can incur a ranking penalty.